usnistgov/SAMURAI/docs/acquisition/other_info.rst

 #.
 Verify that the front panel has the 5 different (assuming 2.4mm cal) .s2p files with the correct name and type as shown in the above figure.
 Make sure the Working Directory looks the same as in the picture.
 This is to ensure that all files are saved at the same level as PNAGrabber.
 #.
 Change the settings on PNA Grabber:
-    * Under :code:`Options> PNA Communication Settings> Address`, make sure this is pointing to the correct port the VNA is on (i.e. USB0::0x2A8D::0x2B01::SG49151012::INSTR)  as well as the correct communication method is selected (i.e USB or GPIB)
+    * Under :code:`Options> PNA Communication Settings> Address`, make sure this is pointing to the correct port the VNA is on (e.g., USB0::0x2A8D::0x2B01::SG49151012::INSTR)  as well as the correct communication method is selected (i.e USB or GPIB)
-    * Under :code:`Options> PNA Port Mapping`, make sure the ports being used on the VNA are the ports you want mapped to the sNp file (i.e: Data File Port 1 is set to PNA Port 3 and Data File Port 2 is set to PNA Port 2).
+    * Under :code:`Options> PNA Port Mapping`, make sure the ports being used on the VNA are the ports you want mapped to the sNp file (e.g., Data File Port 1 is set to PNA Port 3 and Data File Port 2 is set to PNA Port 2).
 Make sure there is a checkmark next to :code:`PNA Port Mapping`
-    * Under :code:`Options> IF Bandwidth Setting`, make sure this is set to the correct IF with unit of Hz (i.e 1000)
+    * Under :code:`Options> IF Bandwidth Setting`, make sure this is set to the correct IF with unit of Hz (e.g., 1000)
-    * Dont forget to do a :code:`File> Save` as CTRL + S does not work!!
+    * Don't forget to do a :code:`File> Save` as CTRL + S does not work!!

 .. note:: There is an alternate method to get VNA measurements rather than using PNAGrabber.
          For measurements with very large numbers of points (5000+ VNA points) PNAGrabber may become slow to transfer the data from the VNA.